 Candidates get in-the-moment coaching and support as they integrate all these skills through hands-on work with real students and their parents, teachers, and/or advocates.
 They also get to see experienced Instructors in action.

-Please Note: We only offer each type of our CPT once a year.
+Please Note: We offer our Kidpower CPT once a year and our Teenpower/Fullpower CPT every other year.
 However, we encourage people to apply to participate in our training program as soon as they are ready to make this commitment, as the CPT is only one step in the training process.
 Having time to begin your pre-training before the CPT can be very useful in helping you to get the most out of your time once you are at the CPT.
 Candidates who spend more time doing pre-training are likely to have a shorter time to complete their Supervised Fieldwork.

-There are two CPTs: one for kids and their adults (the Kidpower training held normally in the end of January) and one for teens and adults (the Teenpower/Fullpower training held in late April, 2013).
+There are two CPTs: one for kids and their adults (the 2014 Kidpower training held January 23-28) and one for teens and adults (the next Teenpower/Fullpower training held in late April, 2015).
 You are required to go to at least one full CPT for the age group you wish to teach as part of the certification process.
 If you want to work with kids, you will go to the Kidpower CPT.
 If you want to work with teens and adults, you will go to the Teenpower/Fullpower CPT.
 If you want to work with all ages and abilities, we normally recommend the Kidpower CPT first, followed by the Teenpower/Fullpower CPT the same year or the following year.

 If you choose to become certified in all aspects of our program and want to attend both trainings, you will pay either $1,200 (for individuals who are part of Established Center or the California Regional Center ) or $2,500 (for individuals starting Centers or from a new Center unless you are the second member of a team coming from a new community.)
 This price includes your pre-training support, the fee for attending your first CoreProgram Training, and the first year of follow-up support towards certification.
 You will need to pay an additional $1,200 to include the fee for attending the second CPT and follow up training support.
 Because you would already have been accepted into the training program, you would not need to repeat the application process.